+Applications to the Future Fund will also remain open until the end of November 2020.
 The Future Fund is a package of measures to support pre-revenue firms, such as innovative and competitive companies in the tech and creative sectors.
 These bridging loans, as well as extra support from Innovate UK and the British Business Bank, will bring aid to businesses across DCMS sectors.
-Applications are now opening.
 Full eligibility criteria and details on how to apply can be found here.

 Innovate UK’s grants and loans scheme – focused on supporting small and medium sized enterprises focused on research and development.

-Support for businesses paying tax.
-All businesses and self-employed people in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
+For self-assessment taxpayers in financial distress, HMRC’s Time to Pay service has been extended for an additional 12-months.
 These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.

 The UK Government’s Department for Business, Energy and Industrial Strategy also has a business support helpline: 0300 456 3565.